 Selenium is a microelement that protects cells of the body from oxidative damage and is useful for male fertility.
 It improves sperm formation, amount, structure, quality, mobility, and functioning.

-Selenium is needed for the normal functioning of the epididymis, the organs of the male reproductive system, which serve for ripening and accumulation of spermatozoa.
+Selenium is needed for the normal functioning of the epididymis, the organs of the male reproductive system, which serves for ripening and accumulation of spermatozoa.
 It is found in many products, such as:

 - wheat, corn, soybean;